weekenthralling/tablegpt-agent/realtabbench/README.md

 - ✨Table-Bench.
 - ✨Text2Sql.
-- ✨TableInstruct,  which includes a series of table-related evaluation benchmarks.
+- ✨TableInstruct:  which includes a series of table-related evaluation benchmarks.
+- ✨RealTabBench:  Our new benchmark specifically designed to evaluate LLMs on complex, real-world tabular data scenarios, including irregular table structures, anonymized fields, and multifaceted queries.
+Note: only a portion of this benchmark is released.)

 We have built an inference method based on the local model path using vLLM as the backend, and defined a set of example prompts templates for the above benchmarks.

-Currently, we have only open-sourced the evaluation scripts and data for the Text2Sql task.

 ## Usage